How to Visit France on a Budget

 Finding somewhere to stay will be one of your biggest expenses when travelling in France.

 There are thousands of hotels, hostels, apartments and AirBnB throughout the country but prices can be high especially during tourist peak times like summer.
-If you are looking for somewhere cheap to stay, we recommend using Hostelbookers or Booking.com to search for budget accommodation.
+If you are looking for somewhere cheap to stay, we recommend using Booking.com to search for budget accommodation.

 There are also lots of highly rated hotels in Paris and other cities which don't require you to spend a fortune.
 Book well in advance to get the best prices.